WitherOrNot/cbsexploder/README.md

 Optional:
 /dbg    Enable debug mode (more verbose output and logging) /?
-Print this usage guide/b        Use batch file
+Print this usage guide
+/b        Use batch file

 Batch file:
 /b argument cannot be used with /sp, /ip, /up, /ep, or /m.